Ube Halaya is one of the best ways you can enjoy Filipino ube. It’s rich, creamy, and sweet; perfect for dessert and so much better than store-bought!

 I’m super particular with ube because, especially commercially, they almost never get it right.

-Mass-produced or commercial ube jams tend to be watered-down in taste, sometimes ending up incredibly sugary with no trace of ube at all.
+Some mass-produced or commercial ube jams tend to be watered-down in taste, sometimes ending up incredibly sugary with no trace of ube at all.
 Others end up tasting somewhat artificial, with a slight chemical taste that isn’t very pleasant.

 That being said, I will say some brands do hit the spot.
 You really want to go for Filipino brands that clearly state “Halaya” to get that really intense and authentic ube flavor.